Veggie Tortilla Soup

 • ½ tsp black pepper, adjust to taste

-• Tortilla chips, to crumble on top
+• Tortilla chips, to crumble on top, if not making your own

 Optional toppings